 The average paralegal salary in Michigan was $54,350 as of May 2020.3 This is close to the national median annual wage for paralegals and legal assistants at $56,610.2 With positive projected job growth, the Michigan paralegal career outlook is favorable.
 Prospective paralegals should note that urban areas with higher populations may offer more competitive salaries.
 For example, paralegals in the Grand Rapids metro earn an average annual salary of $73,090, far higher than the average paralegal salary in Michigan.3 In addition, candidates may position themselves to negotiate for higher salaries by completing formal training from paralegal programs in Michigan, national certification, and/or legal work experience.

 Paralegal Associations in Michigan

-- Grand Rapids Bar Association – The Grand Rapids Bar Association welcomes members from all sections of the legal professions, including paralegals and legal assistants.
-Member benefits include extensive networking opportunities, regular professional development and continuing education meetings, and much more.
-Membership is $85 for legal assistants and $25 for students.
-The fee for the first year of membership is waived for all new members.
+- Grand Rapids Bar Association (GRBA): Welcomes members from all sections of the legal professions, including paralegals and legal assistants, and offers networking opportunities, regular professional development, and continuing education meetings.

 - Great Lakes Paralegal Association (GLPA): Seeks to promote strong ethics and professional attainment for paralegals.